Request a project information memorandum (PIM)

 To accompany your application, you should provide:

-• Plans, including details of the location of building work
+• plans, including details of the location of the proposed building work

 • details of any change of use (if applicable)

-• estimated value of building work, on the application submission
+• estimated value of the proposed building work

-• previous consents issued for the project (if applicable)
+• previous consents issued for the proposed building work

-Depending type of application, we might ask you for additional documents to process your application.
+Depending on the type of application, we might ask you for additional documents to enable us to process your application.

 Contact details